 If economics is the dominant factor when deciding whether to adopt a sod-based system, compare the system to a standard conservation rotation, even though such an analysis can be complicated .
 Income is lost when the area allocated to the most profitable crop is reduced.
 However, the effect on the bottom line ends up being less severe than the lost income because the grass requires fewer inputs in terms of water, fertilizer, pesticides, labor and energy.
 In addition, a diversified, sod-based rotation offers economic risk management with unpredictable or extreme weather.
 If only half the farm is in cash crops during damaging weather, losses are reduced compared to a standard conservation rotation where the farm is entirely in cash crops.
 A deeper root zone with the sod-based system provides access to more soil water that reduces the impact of short-term drought.
 Soil improvements with a perennial grass in the rotation improve growth and yield of the main cash crop.

-for bahiagrass, row crops, cover crops, livestock, irrigation and labor.
+The website for the North Florida Research and Education Center (NFREC) has an interactive business model for evaluating the feasibility of a four-year, sod-based rotation.
+The business plan is presented as an Excel spreadsheet with several tabs.
+The tabs include detailed cost estimates for bahiagrass, row crops, cover crops, livestock, irrigation and labor.
 Costs for a standard conservation rotation and a sod-based rotation are included.
 A summary sheet brings cost and income information together into a four-year business plan.
 Real farm data can be entered into the spreadsheet to determine if a sod-based rotation is feasible for the farm.
 The website address is https://nfrec.ifas.ufl.edu/sod-rotation/.
 The business plan changes with time as more research data is added.